 Prakel’s mother ended up paying for the interpreter and he later filed suit for reimbursement of the money spent on the interpreter services and compensatory damages for discrimination under the ADA and section 504 of the Rehabilitation Act.
 The federal district court judge ruled that Section 504 and Title II of the ADA did apply to spectators, but the case was ultimately settled out of court.

 At the heart of both cases is the issue of equal access to the courts and the right to equally effective services for people with disabilities.
 Under Title II of the ADA, deaf and hard of hearing people are entitled to effective communication with state and local government agencies.
 Furthermore, state and local entities, which includes courts, “must take appropriate steps to ensure that communications with applicants, participants, and members of the public with disabilities are as effective as communications with others.”

 Under 28 C.F.R. § 35.160(b), public entities must furnish auxiliary aids and services when necessary to ensure effective communication for individuals with disabilities.
 The U.S. Department of Justice regulations have defined the term auxiliary aids and services to include things like qualified interpreters, computer-aided transcription services, and assistive listening devices.
 Of course, the public entity may not charge the individual for providing such services.

-Indianapolis criminal defense attorney Sean Hessler recognizes the challenges deaf and hard of hearing individuals face in criminal proceedings and he is committed to providing personalized customer service to all of his clients.
+Defense attorney Sean Hessler recognizes the challenges deaf and hard of hearing individuals face in criminal proceedings and he is committed to providing personalized customer service to all of his clients.
 He has a track record of successfully defending people charged of crimes in Indianapolis and the surrounding areas and he will fight to protect your rights in court.
-If you are facing criminal charges, contact Indianapolis criminal defense lawyer Sean Hessler at Hessler Law today at (317) 886-8800 to find out how he may be able to help.
+If you are facing criminal charges, contact the criminal defense lawyers at Hessler Law today at (317) 886-8800 to find out how he may be able to help.